 - Only patients with an IDH1 mutation are eligible for the ClarIDHy clinical trial.

-- The ClarIDHy clinical trial is being conducted in several U.S. cities.
+- The ClarIDHy clinical trial is being conducted in several cities worldwide.
 Once your doctor determines if you are eligible for the ClarIDHy clinical trial, you will receive further information about participating sites near you.

 - Blechacz B. Cholangiocarcinoma: Current Knowledge and New Developments.
 Gut Liver.
 2016;1-14.
 [Epub ahead of print]